 The Fixed-Outs Explosion

-The sharply upward curve as p approaches 1 is expected because in the ideal case of no runners lost on the bases, there is a vertical asymptote at p = 1, and functions that have a vertical asymptote increase faster than any others, much faster than exponential.
+Regardless of whether it goes infinite or finite, the sharply upward curve as p approaches 1 is expected because in the ideal case of no runners lost on the bases, there is a vertical asymptote at p = 1, and functions that have a vertical asymptote increase faster than any others, much faster than exponential.
 I will refer to this sharp upward increase as “The Fixed-Outs Explosion”, because it happens due to the rules fixing the number of failures (outs) you must have before you’re done, instead of fixing the number of overall attempts (plate appearances).

 Contrast this to free throws in basketball, for which you get your two attempts and then you’re done – there’s no potential for things to go on forever, so there’s no explosion in scoring when success rates grow high.
 Expected free throw points per quarter as a function of free throw percentage would be a straight line:

-The Fixed-Outs Explosion is one of the two phenomena I was pondering that got me curious about the magnitude of the synergy in OBP.
+The fixed-outs explosion is one of the two phenomena I was pondering that got me curious about the magnitude of the synergy in OBP.
 The other I call the Threshhold Effect, which we’ll see soon.
 It’s basically the fact that you can have offensive success, but no results to show for it in the score.
 In each inning, you must get over a threshhold of offensive production before you have something to show for it.
 We’ll get back to Runs Per Inning plots soon, and show what happens when we linearly combine these components to simulate a real team.

 Runs Per Plate Appearance for the four components of EBP